gaschgithub/syncing-backingtrack/README.md

 ---

-## Objectives
+## Goals

-Design an algorithm that:
+Designing an algorithm that:

 - Receives a **stable real-time signal** from a drummer (or rhythmic leader)
 - Extracts onset information and continuously analyzes **inter-onset interval (IOI)** values